 Approach.

 This approach to therapy is called psychodynamic.
-In my approach, I incorporate many principles from AEDP and have also been trained in other modalities such as CBT, ACT, and DBT.
-I sometimes draw from these modalities when someone may benefit from developing coping skills to deal with life’s ups and downs as they work towards their goals for therapy.
+In my approach, I incorporate principles from AEDP and have also been trained in other modalities such as ACT, CBT, and DBT.
+I sometimes draw from them when they’re preferred, may address a specific treatment goal, or help someone cope with life’s ups and downs.

 Areas of Specialization